atolye15/checklist/checklists/setting-up-wsk.md

 - [ ] Import scss-starter to WSK
 Import `main.scss` file in the top of `app.scss` file

-- [ ] Make sure you commit your changes
+- [ ] Make sure you committed your changes

 - [ ] Start developing
 Execute the `yarn` command to install dependencies and then run `yarn start`.
 You are ready to develop!